Anti-Doping21 February 2022

 An athlete is responsible for anything found in their system, regardless of how it got there or whether there is any intention to cheat.
 All athletes and athlete support personnel should make themselves aware of the risks, so they don’t receive an unintentional ban from sport.
 Useful information for athletes can be found on the UKAD website.

 All prohibited substances and methods in Code-compliant sports are outlined in the Prohibited List.
 The Prohibited List is managed and coordinated by WADA, found on the WADA website here.
 The List is updated each year, coming into effect on 1st January.
+The 2023 List of Prohibited Substances and Methods can be found by clicking here.
 It is possible for WADA to make changes to the List more than once a year, but they must communicate such changes three months before they come into effect.
 As this list is updated annually, athletes and athlete support personnel should make sure they check it ahead of it coming into effect.
 More information can be found on UKAD’s website here.

 Before taking any medication (whether from a doctor or purchased over the counter), athletes must check to make sure it doesn’t contain any prohibited substances.
 Medications (ingredients or brand name) can be checked online at Global DRO.
 It is important to note that medications bought in one country may contain different ingredients to the same branded medication in another country.
 For more information on checking medications, visit UKAD’s website here.

 UKAD always advises a food first approach to nutrition, as there are no guarantees that any supplement product is free from prohibited substances.
 Athletes can support their training and progress towards their targets by eating and enjoying nutritious food.
 With a bit of planning, it is possible to eat a delicious and healthy diet made up of a variety of food types at the right time, and in the right quantities.